-CITY OF YAKIMA 2023 PRETREATMENT Newsletter
+CITY OF YAKIMA 2024 PRETREATMENT Newsletter

-Updates in 2023
+Updates in 2024

-We've concluded another successful year of the Pretreatment Program and added a few more Permitted Industries along the way in our extra-jurisdictional communities.
+We've concluded another successful year of the Pretreatment Program and added a few more Permitted Industries along the way.
 Welcome to our newly permitted Industries!
 This Newsletter is a good reminder of some important aspects of our Program.
 We hope you find the information useful.
 As always, we are a phone call away if any questions arise pertaining to our program.